Agoric/documentation/main/guides/zoe/contract-walkthru.md

 <<< @/../snippets/zoe/contracts/alice-trade.js#queryInstance

-Then she constructs a _proposal_ to give the `joinPrice` in exchange for 1 Park Place and 1 Boardwalk, denominated in the game's `Place` brand; and she withdraws a payment from her purse:
+Then she constructs a _proposal_ to give the `tradePrice` in exchange for 1 map and 1 scroll, denominated in the game's `Item` brand; and she withdraws a payment from her purse:

 <<< @/../snippets/zoe/contracts/alice-trade.js#makeProposal

 She then requests an _invitation_ to join the game; makes an _offer_ with (a promise for) this invitation, her proposal, and her payment;
-and awaits her **Places** payout:
+and awaits her **Items** payout:

 <img src="./assets/trade-offer-safety-2.svg"
   style="border: 2px solid" width="600" />